Lithill/Brain-Worms/README.md

 ### Code Used

-* [Layoutit!](https://grid.layoutit.com/) was used to create custom css code for the grid.
+* [Layoutit!](https://grid.layoutit.com/) was used to create custom CSS code for the grid.
 * [adhithyan15's countdown.js](https://gist.github.com/adhithyan15/4350689) was used to create the countdown timer.
-* [Nikhil Aggarwal's for-loop on Stack Overflow](https://stackoverflow.com/questions/32027935/addeventlistener-is-not-a-function-why-does-this-error-occur) was used to iterate through the worm class for the click event listner.
+* [Nikhil Aggarwal's for-loop on Stack Overflow](https://stackoverflow.com/questions/32027935/addeventlistener-is-not-a-function-why-does-this-error-occur) was used to iterate through the worm class for the click event listener.
 * [gen_Eric's code on Stack Overflow](https://stackoverflow.com/questions/17684921/sort-json-object-in-javascript) was used to return highest to lowest scores from leaderboardArr.
 * [CSS Tricks - simple styles for hr's](https://css-tricks.com/examples/hrs/) was used to create custom line.
-* [pstanton's code on Stack Overflow](https://stackoverflow.com/questions/7693224/how-do-i-right-align-div-elements) was used to right-aline a div element.
+* [pstanton's code on Stack Overflow](https://stackoverflow.com/questions/7693224/how-do-i-right-align-div-elements) was used to right-align a div element.

 ### Content